trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     > Note: On a **Mac**:green_apple:, sometimes `sed` commands do not work exactly the same as Unix commands.
 Look at the start script on package.json for Mac below:
     > `   "dev": "if test -f .env; then sed -i '' \"s/\\(VITE_CONTRACT_ADDRESS *= *\\).*/\\1$(jq -r 'last(.tasks[]).output[0].address' ../.taq/testing-state.json)/\" .env ; else jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env ; fi && vite",`

     The website is ready!
-You have:
+Now, it:

-    - last deployed contract address always is refreshed from **taqueria** configuration at each start
+    - Automatically updats itself to recognize the most recently deployed contract address from the taqueria configuration.
-    - login/logout
-    - the general layout / navigation
+    - Provides users to connect and disconnect their wallets.
+    - Offers a structured user interface and navigation system

     If you try to connect you are redirected to `/` path that is also the wine catalog.

     There are no bottle collections yet, so you have to create the mint page.

 ### Step 2: Mint Page

-Edit default mint Page on `./src/MintPage.tsx`

-#### Add a form to create the NFT

 1. In `MintPage.tsx`, replace the **HTML** template starting with `<Paper>` with this one: